-In 2021 we will be releasing our updated Climate Action Plan, a large part of which focuses on making our city greener and more resilient to heat, droughts and flash floods.
+In 2021, the city will be releasing an updated Climate Action Plan, a large part of which focuses on making the city greener and more resilient to heat, droughts and flash floods.
 A significant communication plan is going to take place around the launch of our CAP this fall, including a series of stakeholder workshops.

-For developing support and wide community engagement in designing our nature targets we are also depending on synergies with different existing programs of the City of Athens that reach out into the city for significant collaborations such as SynAthina, Athens Partnership, ADDMA as well as specific Green Deal Horizon 2020 European Programs that we've just landed: Arsinoe and ReachOut.
+To foster support and broad community engagement in designing Athens' nature targets, the city relies on synergies with various existing programs such as SynAthina, Athens Partnership, ADDMA, as well as specific Green Deal Horizon 2020 European Programs recently secured, namely Arsinoe and ReachOut.

-Finally, in early July, the City of Athens is launching its collaboration with the Atlantic Council's Extreme Heat Resilience Alliance which focuses on a nature-based response for keeping the city cool and protecting the health and wellbeing of our most vulnerable populations.
-In July we will be announcing an interim Chief Heat Officer, and we will be putting together a Task Force (internal and external to the municipality) that will move this effort forward.
+Finally, in early July, the City of Athens will be launching its collaboration with the Atlantic Council's Extreme Heat Resilience Alliance which focuses on a nature-based response for keeping the city cool and protecting the health and wellbeing of our most vulnerable populations.
+In July an interim Chief Heat Officer, will be in place and the city will be putting together a Task Force (internal and external to the municipality) that will move this effort forward.